High School &

-Stanford Medicine has established a number of opportunities for high school students and undergraduates to prepare for a future in medicine or science.
+Stanford Medicine has a number of opportunities for high school students and undergraduates at Stanford and other schools preparing for a future in medicine or science.

 Stanford Summer Research Program